Prim & Prep’s 2018 Guide to the Best Shaving Brushes

 While wet shaving can provide a much closer, more comfortable shave, it also requires a bit more of an initial investment.
+Why have we made this list of the best shaving brushes?
 Whereas many men simply choose a cheap can of shaving cream and a throwaway disposable razor, traditional wet shaving requires you to pick up a quality razor (safety or straight), shaving soap and a shaving brush.
 Be sure to also check out our lists of the top safety razors, shaving soaps, razor blades, and more.

 You could be forgiven for thinking that the shaving brush is probably the least important of all the necessary tools, but in actuality, the quality of your shaving brush does matter.
 While it obviously doesn’t matter as much as using a quality razor, choosing a decent shaving brush will still help the entire process go more smoothly (and result in smoother results).